Pensions and IHT – the dangers posed by small pension pots

 Settling the IHT bill

-Alternatively, in some cases the IHT liability can be settled by the PSA using the new direct pay service.
-This may be preferable to either LPRs or beneficiaries having to find the money to pay the IHT liability in respect of that scheme.
-However, the PSA is only obliged to offer this if the IHT payable in respect of that pension scheme is greater than £4,000.
-Consolidating lots of pension into one larger pot generally means that the direct pay service will be available across all of a client’s pension savings, leaving no small pots with a liability below £4,000.
+However, the PSA is only obliged to offer this if the IHT payable in respect of that pension scheme is greater than £1,000.
+Consolidating lots of pension into one larger pot generally means that the direct pay service will be available across all a client’s pension savings, leaving no small pots with a liability below £1,000.

 Summary